Talesofwing/Practices/10.Programming/002.DesignPatterns/README.md

 	- Typically encapsulates algorithmic behavior, containing little or no internal state.
 	- Usually designed for behavior variations specific to a particular object and can be switched at runtime.
 	- Emphasizes the "switching of algorithmic behavior," solving multiple strategy implementations for the same problem.

+#### The difference between [Decorator](docs/Decorator.md) and [Chain of Responsibility Pattern](docs/ChainOfResponsibility.md)

+Both rely on recursion to perform a sequence of actions.
+However, there are several key differences between them:

+- Decorator Pattern

+	A decorator does not interrupt the next step.

+	It mainly serves to add functionality.

+- Chain of Responsibility (CoR)

+	CoR handles independent operations and can stop passing the request at any point.

+	Its primary goal is to find an object capable of handling the request.

+In short, the `Decorator` adds functionality, while the `CoR` aims to find the appropriate handler for an operation.

 ### References
 - [REFACTORING GURU](https://refactoring.guru/)